 When most documents are entered into the ECF system, the system will automatically generate a Notice of Electronic Filing and transmit an e-mail to all full-participant registered users in the case providing a link to view the document filed.
 The Notice of Electronic Filing will indicate the time of filing, the name of the filing party, the name of the attorney filer, the type of document filed, and the text of the docket entry.
 A list of those persons who will receive the document electronically through the System and a list of those to whom it will not be sent electronically is also provided on the Notice.
-The only exceptions to the general guideline that notice is sent to all full participants are (1) private events (B21 Form and Expenses Re: FVPS) which neither generate a Notice of Electronic Filing nor appear on the public Docket Report and (2) restricted access events (Tax Documents) which generate a Notice of Electronic Filing and appear on the public Docket Report but do not make the PDF image of the document accessible to the public.
+Effective on and after September 12, 2011, Limited Filers will receive Notices of Electronic Filing.
+Restricted access events (Tax Documents and B21 Social Security Statement Forms) which generate a Notice of Electronic Filing and appear on the public Docket Report but do not make the PDF image of the document accessible to the public.
 Transcripts are temporarily restricted, and the image is not available to the public for at least 90 days.